SEKOIA-IO/documentation/docs/getting_started/manage_users.md

 ## Overview

+You can manage users from the section Workspace in the Settings.
+To manage users in a workspace, you need to have the Admin role.

+Each user has a name, date of registration, and a role assigned.
+From the listing of users in a workspace, their role, emails, date of registration and authentication method are displayed.

+A search bar helps quickly look for a member, and quick actions like Deactivate or delete a user can be done directly from the table.

 A role has attached permissions allowing a user to access, view pages and use its features.

 In the following sections, you will learn how to manage your users.

-## Needed role and permissions

-To manage users in a community, you need to be an Administrator of the community.

 ## Detailed page of a user

 To access the detailed page of a user:

-1. Go to the page `Managed communities` that’s accessible by clicking on your avatar in the upper right of the screen
+1. Go to `Users` page in Settings
-2. In the tab `Users`, click on the name of a user
+2. Click on the name of the user

 From this page, you can: